sourander/doc-skeleton/README.md

 To build the project locally to `site/`, you can simply run `poetry run mkdocs build`

+Alternatively, you can run the `mkdocs serve` command to run live-reloading server.

 ## Build in GitHub Pages

 Merge to `master` branch in any Repository.
 The scripts at `.github/workflows/` will be executed by Github Actions.